 Retaliation (for any of the above)

 Tufts encourages all members of the university community to report any concerns or complaints of sexual misconduct.
-Managers, supervisors and other agents of the university are required to report promptly and appropriately all allegations of sexual misconduct that are brought to their attention.
+Managers, supervisors and other agents of the university are legally required to report promptly and appropriately all allegations of sexual misconduct that are brought to their attention.

 Unlawful discrimination has no place at Tufts University.
 It violates the university’s core values, including its commitment to equal opportunity and inclusion, and will not be tolerated.
 Sex and gender based discrimination and harassment are prohibited by Tufts University policy and can constitute violations of state and/or federal law.
 State and federal law, including Title IX of the 1972 Education Amendments, prohibits sex and gender based discrimination in all of the University’s programs and activities, and Title VII of the 1964 Civil Rights Act, and its state counterpart, M.G.L. c.
 151B, prohibits sex and gender based discrimination in employment.
 Tufts University policy, the Violence Against Women Act (VAWA), as amended, and other state and federal laws prohibit sexual assault, stalking and relationship violence (including dating and domestic violence).